CtrlK

 Progressive Disclosure

-Content is well-structured with clear one-level-deep references.
-The Reference Index table with 'When to Load' guidance is excellent for on-demand loading.
-SDK references, recipes, and troubleshooting are all clearly signaled with direct links.
-The instruction to 'Load these on demand — do NOT read all at once' is appropriate.
+Content is well-structured as an overview with clear one-level-deep references to recipes, checklists, SDK docs, and troubleshooting.
+The Reference Index table with 'When to Load' guidance and the explicit instruction 'Load these on demand — do NOT read all at once' demonstrate excellent progressive disclosure design.

 3 / 3